bharathkrupa96-coder/initilization_stratigies_in_structural_topology_optomization/README.md

 Topology optomization helps engineers to design light weight robust structure.
 The main aim is to measure and compare the impact of different strategies in structural topology optimization, in particular pareto solutions.
 The impact of different initialization on solution quality, structural & convergence behavior of optimized structures.

 *Top88 effective & effecient Matlab code for structural topology optomization developed by Andreson(2011), orginally implements single uniform (conventional) strategy.
 Implementation of 5 different stragigies in the top88 (hybrid initilization / multi-start).
-Firstly implemented for baseline study of fixed 0.5 volfrac and then extended to multi-volfrac study.
+Firstly implemented for baseline study of fixed 0.5 volfrac and then extended to multi-volfrac study, Pareto plots for the visualization pareto_plots by POST_PROSESS_NON_DOMINATED_SORTIN and ttest-2 for the validation.

 Execution of the code:
 1) BOP88_multi_start.m